10Duke Scale SDK for Java

 Device authentication

-If the device, where the client is running, does not have a browser, or using the browser is awkward, the authentication can be done using "Device Authorization Grant", aka. device flow.
+If the device running the client lacks a browser, or using the browser is awkward, authentication can be performed using the Device Authorization Grant (or device flow).

 Workflow description